Scump: Call of Duty: Black Ops III (2015–2016 season)

-Going into the Call of Duty: Black Ops III season Scump confirmed that OpTic Gaming would not be making any roster changes, like many other teams.
+Going into the Call of Duty: Black Ops III season Abner confirmed that OpTic Gaming would not be making any roster changes, like many other teams.
 OpTic Gaming went on to successfully qualify for the Call of Duty World League NA.
 OpTic gaming placed 2nd in the first event of the season, the "Totino's invitational", losing to Rise Nation in the final.
-After entering the next event with a top-4 seed, Seth and his team were met an even worse placing of 4–8 along with the other top-seeded teams, however the event suffered from technical difficulties leading to an apology from the event's management.
-Scump has won now two 25k tournaments hosted by UMG gaming and one 25k tournament hosted by ESL.
+After entering the next event with a top-4 seed, Abner and his team were met an even worse placing of 4–8 along with the other top-seeded teams, however the event suffered from technical difficulties leading to an apology from the event's management.
+Abner has won now two 25k tournaments hosted by UMG gaming and one 25k tournament hosted by ESL.

-Alongside teammates Crimsix and FormaL, and Karma, Scump won the 2016 Call of Duty World League Stage One Finals Tournament of North America for Call of Duty: Black Ops III.
+Alongside teammates Crimsix and FormaL, and Karma, Abner won the 2016 Call of Duty World League Stage One Finals Tournament of North America for Call of Duty: Black Ops III.
 The tournament was presented by PS4 with a grand prize of $250,000 for the winning team.
-Scump also won MLG Anaheim and MLG Orlando with OpTic Gaming.
+Abner also won MLG Anaheim and MLG Orlando with OpTic Gaming.

 Call of Duty: Infinite Warfare (2016–2017 season)

-After competing at four Call of Duty World Championship events and failing to win first place at any, Scump achieved success at the 2017 Call of Duty World League Championship in the title of Call of Duty: Infinite Warfare.
+After competing at four Call of Duty World Championship events and failing to win first place at any, Abner achieved success at the 2017 Call of Duty World League Championship in the title of Call of Duty: Infinite Warfare.
 His team, Optic Gaming won first prize ($1.5 million) in the Call of Duty World League final.

 Call of Duty: World War II (2017–2018 season)

-Initially, Scump remained the leader of OpTic Gaming going into WWII.
-After inconsistent placings at numerous major events, the roster split up after a series of poor tournament placings, with Scump performing badly individually.
+Initially, Abner remained the leader of OpTic Gaming going into WWII.
+After inconsistent placings at numerous major events, the roster split up after a series of poor tournament placings, with Abner performing badly individually.
 They kicked FormaL and Karma and recruited players Sam 'Octane' Larew and Anthony 'Methodz' Zinni.
 But their problems weren't solved, as they placed 5–6th at the CWL Anaheim open, 7–8th at stage two playoffs and 17–24th in the 2018 Call of Duty Championship.
 This was the first time since Modern Warfare 2 that OpTic Gaming failed to win a single championship throughout a season.
-OpTic Gaming later cut the two players that they had picked up the year before and picked up two prospects going into Black Ops 4: Thomas 'TJHaly' Haly and Brandon 'Dashy' Otell.

 Call of Duty: Black Ops 4 (2018–2019 season)

-At the beginning of the Call of Duty: Black Ops 4 season Scump teamed up with Karma, Crimsix, TJHaly and Dashy, as this was the first year that competitive Call of Duty used a five-man roster.
+At the beginning of the Call of Duty: Black Ops 4 season Abner teamed up with Karma, Crimsix, TJHaly and Dashy, as this was the first year that competitive Call of Duty used a five-man roster.
 OpTic Gaming won the first Black ops 4 tournament, CWL Las Vegas 2018, bringing home $100,000.
-As of 2019 Scump has had the 5th highest earnings in Call of Duty history ($652,140).
+As of 2019 Abner has had the 5th highest earnings in Call of Duty history ($652,140).